 I have been a paraplegic since 1981 (My Story) and desire more than anything to encourage the Body of Christ – particularly the hurting remnant – in the sovereignty of God in our suffering and how His aim is to bring us into the fullness of His purposes in Christ, all the while sustaining us with overcoming grace.

 I’ve been in active ministry since 1983 and alongside me every ‘step’ of the way has been my bride and intimate companion, Sandy.
-That’s her, above right.
+That’s her up there in our adorable selfie.
 Thirty-four deeply satisfying years (and counting!) if you’re keeping score at home.
 She’s the hottie up there in the pic with me.

 We adopted a newborn boy, Graham, and enjoyed his adored place in our lives for twenty-four years.
 Graham is now feasting at Jesus’ table (See Good Grief and subsequent posts).